-Although different modules may have different assessment structures with different assessment categories and weightages, the typical assessment structure for most undergraduate modules consists of $\,$ Internal Assessment $\,$, and End Assessment $\,$ giving a total of 100%.
+Although different modules may have different assessment structures with different assessment categories and weightages, the typical assessment structure for most undergraduate modules consists of Internal/formative Assessment and End/Summative Assessment giving a total of 100%.
 All End Assessments are standardised and are taken by students across all lecturers and batches for a given module.

-The pass mark for each module is 50% calculated as the weighted average of the marks for each individual assessment component (such as - Internal and End Assessment).
+The pass mark for each module is 50% calculated as the weighted average of the marks for each individual assessment component (such as Internal and End Assessment).
 A student who scores 40% or higher but fails to achieve the 50% pass mark in a module after all assessment components have been considered may be given the opportunity to take a Supplementary Assessment, if available for the given module, that assesses the entire module.
 On a case-by- case basis, the Faculty Assessment Committee may choose an alternative assessment method it deems appropriate for a particular module by which to assess a failed student.
-Students who score less than 40% in a module are not eligible for a Supplementary Assessment for that module.
-Some modules may not have a Supplementary Assessment.
+Students who score less than 40% in a module are not eligible for a Supplementary Assessment.